 What are the energy storage incentive rates?

 - At the time of the program opening, total energy storage incentive funds are divided equally across five steps.
-Energy storage incentives decline by $.05/Wh between incentive steps, according to the following schedule:
+Energy storage incentives decline by $.05/Wh between incentive steps and are less when also claiming the Federal Investment Tax Credit (ITC).
+The table below shows the incentive rates as of April 18, 2018.

 What is the application process?